dibsy/Recipies-Of-A-Jenkins-Hacker/lateral_movement/README.md

-- Requesting an access token with a given token
+- Requesting an access token with a given token.
-- Executing groovy console commands via dumped jenkins-api token
+- Executing groovy console commands via dumped jenkins-api token.
+- Creating an AWS resources from their dumped tokens.